Macquarie Island Marine Park: History

 The Marine Park was originally proclaimed on 20 October 1999 as the Macquarie Island Marine Park.
-The name of the reserve was later changed on 28 June 2007 to the Macquarie Island Commonwealth marine reserve.
+The name of the reserve was later changed on 28 June 2007 to the Macquarie Island Commonwealth Marine Reserve.
 The name was changed again in 2017 back to Macquarie Island Marine Park.

+In early 2023, the federal government announced that the park would triple in size, adding an extra 385,000 km2 of protected water to the existing 162,000 km2 of marine park.
+This expansion came into effect on 1 July 2023.

 Summary of protection zones

 The Macquarie Island Marine Park has been assigned IUCN protected area category IV.
-However, within the marine park there are two protection zones, each zone has an IUCN category and related rules for managing activities to ensure the protection of marine habitats and species.
+However, within the marine park there are three protection zones, each zone has an IUCN category and related rules for managing activities to ensure the protection of marine habitats and species.

 The following table is a summary of the zoning rules within the Macquarie Island Marine Park: